diannaofengzi/datura-ctf/Cryptography/RSA/README.md

    It is possible to deduce one of the prime factors of $n$ from the fixed point, since $\text{gcd}(m−1,n),\ \text{gcd}(m,n),\ \text{gcd}(m+1,n)$ are $1, p, q$ in a different order depending on the values of $m$ mod $p$ and $m$ mod $q$.

-* Decipher oracle with blacklist
+* Decipher or signing oracle with blacklist

    A decipher oracle can not control the message that it decrypts.
 If it blocks the decryption of cipher $c$, you can pass it $c * r^e \mod n$ where $r$ is any number.
 It will then return
    >$(c * r^e)^d = c^d * r = m * r \mod n$

    You can then compute $m = c^d$ by dividing by $r$.

+   This also applies to a signing oracle with a blacklist.

 * Bleichenbacher's attack on PKCS#1 v1.5